 This was the only plan which had an effective road layout.
 Their use of the bridge was about providing "good views", and the café would be "bright and comfortable".
 The bridge-restaurant had muted lighting and tables set into individual glass-sided booths while the café was a bright and light room.

 The Ministry were aware Motorway Services Ltd had made an impressive bid for all three services, but each one was judged on its own merits.

 In the middle of the identified site was a large pylon which cost £7,700 to clear.

 An official opening ceremony was held on 29 July 1963, commemorating both the services and the completion of this section of the M6.

 In 1964, the trade at the services (which was associated with holiday seasons in Blackpool and The Lake District) was described as being "full of fluctuations".
 The northbound side was busier, especially its café.

 On the southbound side, fuel was originally available on the immediate left.
 The back of what's now the northbound car park was originally for HGVs.

+The motorway network's first Little Chef opened on the bridge in 1982.
+It was removed around 1996.
 In 2006, that bridge had to be restructured because it was close to falling on to the motorway.